nus-cs2103-AY2425S1/ip/docs/README.md

 - `find book` finds all tasks with the keyword "book".

 ### Saving the data
-Darwin data is saved in the hard disk automatically after any command that changes the data.
+Darwin data is saved in the file `tasks.txt` automatically after any command that changes the data.
 There is no need to save manually.